wisurge/Calibre/README.md

-# Routinsie
+# Calibre

 A modern productivity application built with Next.js 14, featuring habit tracking, goal setting, journaling, and daily planning.
+Calibre isn't just a planner - it's a reflection of your standards, your choices, your growth.
+Every block of time is a statement of who you are becoming.
 Built following atomic design principles with TypeScript and Tailwind CSS.

 ## ✨ Features